The Border Target Operating Model – have your say

 Control Point designation

 If a business does not want their consignment to travel through a BCP, they must apply to be designated as a Control Point.
 This process can take between 3 – 18 months.
-It is advisable to explore this option now, in preparedness for 31 January 2024.
+It is advisable to explore this option now, in preparation for 31 January 2024.

 CP (Control Points) are inland inspection facilities where SPS (Sanitary and Phytosanitary) checks of plants and plant products can take place, which operate under customs supervision.